A house like mine on the street I grew up on

 YOUNG ADULTHOOD & CHILDREN (1978-1986)

 I headed off to Las Vegas with my poker winnings in 1979 and made a meager living playing poker over the next few years.
 On returning to St. Louis, I wooed my soon-to-be wife by the display of hundred dollar bills I carried around in case a gamed surfaced.
 She was quite impressed, although less so when she found out that that was all the money I had.
-(And that only 1 of the 4 doors on my dilapidated car opened.)
+(And that only 1 of the 4 doors on my dilapidated car opened!)
 But she married me in 1980, and during the next few years we welcomed two beautiful children.
 We struggled financially during these years, as my poker income was inconsistent.
 By 1985 we had moved to Las Vegas where I dealt blackjack.
 However, the desert wasn’t to our liking and we moved back to St. Louis where I started graduate school in 1986.
 I wanted to go to Washington University in St. Louis, but unfortunately I missed their deadline.
-So I accepted a graduate fellowship to St. Louis University, planning to switch schools when I got the chance.
+So I accepted a graduate fellowship to St. Louis University, planning to switch schools.
 For a number of reasons, I never did switch.

 GRADUATE SCHOOL (1986-1992)

 Dubourg Hall, St. Louis University

 This is when I really became a good student.
 I raised kids, study hard, taught my own classes, and made some good friends.
 I learned much, both from my fellow graduate students—especially Darrell Arnold and John Ries—and from my professors—especially Richard J. Blackwell and William C. Charron.
 (For more on my professor’s influence see the “academic genealogy.”)
 I’ve always had mixed feelings about attending St. Louis University, which often leads people to mistakenly assume that I’m religious.
-The idea of attending a Catholic university sent shivers down my spine before I started, and still haunts me to this day.
+The idea of attending a Catholic university sent shivers down my spine before I started, and haunts me to this day.
 Yet, I received an excellent education there for which I am immensely grateful.

 The other significant event was the addition of a new daugher in 1988.
-Like all my children, she has provided much joy and comfort.
+Like all my children, she has provided much joy.